Got Unwanted Hair? Here Are Your Options

 Waxing

 For those looking for something a bit more long-lasting and effective, waxing is another option for removing unwanted hair.
 Waxing hair away lasts longer because it yanks the hairs out by the roots.
 Still, it’s not permanent.
-The hair will grow back after about three to six weeks.
+Results from waxing are temporary, and the timing of hair regrowth varies depending on the individual and the treatment area.
 Bummer.

 Laser Hair Removal

 OK, so now you know all about the most common short- and medium-term solutions for hair removal.
 But maybe that’s not enough for you.
-You want to permanently banish that hair into the ether and never deal with it again.
+You may be looking for a longer-lasting solution that can significantly reduce unwanted hair and decrease the need for frequent shaving or waxing.
 We feel you, and the solution you want is laser hair removal.